Skip to content

 A rugged airframe, short‑field ability, and economical turboprops suit airstrips with limited infrastructure.
 The SD 360 also serves charter, medevac, and disaster‑relief missions to remote regions.

 The 737‑300 is a narrow‑body twin‑turbofan prized for its sturdy, adaptable design.
-It seats 180 passengers in airline trim; the 737‑300F freighter swaps seats for a wide cargo door and reinforced floor to haul heavy loads.
+Originally built as a passenger aircraft seating 180 passengers in airline trim, the 737‑300F freighter is a converted passenger aircraft—like the McDonnell Douglas MD-80—modified with a wide cargo door and reinforced floor to efficiently carry freight.

 On medium‑haul routes the 300F delivers strong payloads, fuel‑efficient performance, and low upkeep thanks to plentiful spare parts.
 Its short‑runway ability lets it serve small airports beyond wide‑body reach.